Leonard Trolley

-Leonard Trolley (1 January 1918 – 10 February 2005) was an English actor, who is best known for playing Arthur Forrest in A Family Secret of the sixth episode of the third series of the British television series, Upstairs, Downstairs.
+Leonard Trolley (1 January 1918 – 10 February 2005) was an English actor, who is best known for playing Arthur Forrest in "A Family Secret", the fourth episode of the third series of the British television series, Upstairs, Downstairs.

 He is also known for Tales of Unease, ('Suspicious Ignorance', episode), The Message, Rise and Fall of Idi Amin, A Countess from Hong Kong, Bergerac, The Mayor of Casterbridge, The Stud, Consuming Passions, In the Shadow of Kilimanjaro, Champions, Doctor Who (in the serial The Faceless Ones), Prelude to Fame and Z-Cars.